 Whether you want to refinish existing hardwood floors or start fresh with a new style like reclaimed wood floors, our hardwood flooring installers are here to help.
 We can walk you through every hardwood option, explore different designs and aesthetics or styles, and offer support throughout the entire hardwood floor installation.

 What are you waiting for?
-Contact Manomin Resawn Timbers!
-Our team of hardwood flooring professionals today and receive the beautiful hardwood floors you’ve always dreamed about at a price that can’t be beat.
+Contact Manomin Resawn Timbers and receive the beautiful hardwood floors you’ve always dreamed about at a price that can’t be beaten.